-In just over ten years, Rob has built ROCK into a world-class tech consultancy with over 130 members of staff across the UK, servicing clients and partner all over the world.
+In just over ten years, Rob has built ROCK into a world-class technology consultancy with over 130 members of staff across the UK, servicing clients and partners all over the world.

 Rob talks about our successes in building leadership and the future of empowering the next generation of leaders to step forward.

 I’ve noticed a trend in team sports in recent years: substitutes – long maligned as being present to simply make up the numbers – are now vital.
 This is particularly true in high-profile matches with equally high stakes.
 The 2014 World Cup final was decided when then 22-year-old Mario Gotze scored the game’s only goal with just seven minutes of extra time remaining.
 Gotze’s contribution, ultimately, was what separated Germany and Argentina that day.

 I use this example not just because it was a substitute that scored what would prove to be the winning goal, but because Gotze had also replaced the vastly experienced German striker Miroslav Klose in the 88th minute of normal time.

 Klose had, at that very same tournament, become both the World Cup and German football team’s top scorers.
 Gotze’s young shoulders bore considerable responsibility that day, but he rose to the challenge.
 Nurture your talent – train them, provide them with constructive feedback and, when necessary, encouragement – and they’ll do the same.